xbeat/Machine-Learning/README.md

 Introduction to Working with Large Datasets

 Python offers several powerful libraries and frameworks for handling large datasets, including Pandas, Dask, and PySpark.
 In this slideshow, we'll explore the strengths and weaknesses of each tool, helping you choose the right one for your specific needs.

+## Supervised Machine Learning Concepts and Techniques

+Introduction to Supervised Machine Learning

+Supervised Machine Learning is a fundamental concept in artificial intelligence where an algorithm learns from labeled training data to make predictions or decisions on new, unseen data.
+This process involves a dataset with input features and corresponding target variables, which the model uses to learn patterns and relationships.

 ## Probabilistic Graphical Models in Python